dltj/speculations/workflow/folio-workflow-engine.md

 * A patron wants to read a certain book -- an edition of _Pride and Prejudice_ with an interesting introductory essay, say -- but it is not in the library.
 She submits a request.

-* A junior librarian picks up the request and finds a source for a hardback edtion of the book.
+* A paraprofessional (see below) picks up the request and finds a source for a hardback edtion of the book.
 He submits it as a purchase request.

-* A mid-level librarian picks up the purchase request and notices that the suggested edition is expensive.
-She pushes that purchase request back to the first librarian, asking whether there is any reason that an inexpensive paperback edition will not suffice.
+* An acquisitions librarian picks up the purchase request and notices that the suggested edition is expensive.
+She pushes that purchase request back to the patron, asking whether there is any reason that an inexpensive paperback edition will not suffice.

-* The junior librarian responds that only the nominated edition is acceptable since the patron's interest is in the introductory essay.
+* The patron responds that only the nominated edition is acceptable since her  interest is in the introductory essay.

-* The mid-level librarian accepts this, but is not authorised to spend the high price of this edition, to she escalates the purchase request to a senior librarian.
+* The acquisitions librarian accepts this, but is not authorised to spend the high price of this edition, to she escalates the purchase request to a senior librarian.

 * The senior librarian receives the request, along with the explanation for why the expensive edition of the book is necessary, and OKs the purchase.

 At this stage, a purchase order is raised, and the present job is complete.
 A new job may be created to handle the financial side of the transaction, but this will likely involve different people.

+("Paraprofessional" is an awful term used for people that do library jobs without a library degree.
+Seriously.)

 ### Scenario 2: unboxing a delivery

-XXX Formal definitions for Shelfmark, Call number, location
+XXX I may not be able to get this one completely straight until I have formal and consistent definitions for shelfmark, call number and location.
+But here goes anyway.

+When a package of books arrives at a library, a file is also supplied that contains some relevant metadata.
+This may be physically included in the package, or downloaded from a specified FTP location, or obtained by some other method.
+Ingesting the file is the beginning of the process of getting the books into the system and onto the shelves.

-XXX Getting a file of records from a vendor to load.
+* Getting a file of records from a vendor to load.
 Vendor delivers box of books and file of bib records, eg shelf ready items with a barcode.
 For each barcode [Match on order number] you want to create an item record.
 Workflow “Go get file from ftp server [Or somewhere]”.
 Load file - for each item: “Match an existing record?”
 If Yes: “Overlay” If No: “Create Item”.
 Decide on location [to shelf level].
 Shelf location [Or an indication thereof, such as fund code] may be on order information. -- Discussion of shelfmarks/call numbers/etc. Workflow[contd] : Check for holds/reservations on the new item..

 ### Scenario 3: submitting a thesis